chvolow24/jackdaw/README.md

 In the visualization, the x position of the blue dot represents the current amplitude envelope value, and the y position represents the corresponding output amplitude (before make-up gain is applied).
 The color gradient reflects the amount of gain reduction currently applied by the compressor.

 <img src="https://jackdaw-audio.net/static/sync_gifs/comp.gif" width="80%" />

+### Reverb

+Jackdaw's reverb effect is a Schroeder reverberator based on (but not identical to) the Freeverb algorithm by "Jezar at Dreampoint", as described by Julius Orion Smith III [here](https://ccrma.stanford.edu/~jos/pasp/Freeverb.html).

+**`Decay time`** parameter

 ## Automation